brainstormforce/all-in-one-schemaorg-rich-snippets/readme.txt

 = 1.1.2 =

-* Bug fix: Edit media functionality.
+* Fixed: Edit media functionality.

 = 1.1.1 =

-* Added - Article type
+* Added: Article type
-* Added compatibility with WooThemes Plugins and themes
+* Added: Compatibility with WooThemes Plugins and themes
-* Added - New Media Manager for uploading images in metabox
+* Added: New Media Manager for uploading images in metabox

 = 1.1.0 =

-* Admin options are added
+* Added: Admin options
-* Bug Fix - Ratings on recipe, products and software application
+* Fixed: Ratings on recipe, products and software application
-* Enhancement - Admin options for customizing everything
+* Enhancement: Admin options for customizing everything
-* Enhancement - New snippet box design with responsive layout
+* Enhancement: New snippet box design with responsive layout

 = 1.0.4 =

-* Bug Fix - Rating on Comments
+* Fixed: Rating on Comments
-* Bug Fix - On deleting any deactivated plugin
+* Fixed: On deleting any deactivated plugin
-* Bug Fix - Error message comming on commenting
+* Fixed: Error message comming on commenting
-* Bug Fix - On post save draft
+* Fixed: On post save draft

 = 1.0.3 =

 * Clean up the code
-* Bug fix on plugin activation
+* Fixed: Plugin activation error
-* Bug fix - error on editing theme and plugin files.
+* Fixed: Error on editing theme and plugin files.
 * Removed : Breadcrumbs

 = 1.0.2 =

 * Added: RDFa Breadcrumbs Plugin is now a part of All in One Schema.org Rich Snippets !
 * Added: Star rating and review for recipe
-* Bug fixes for recipe type
+* Fized: Recipe type
-* Bug fix on post update
+* Fixed: Post update error

 = 1.0.1 =